parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-llama3.3-cuda-to-omp/output-2/interactions/README.txt.txt

 OPTIMIZE    = yes
 DEBUG       = no
 PROFILE     = no
-TARGET      = host

 Explanation of Flags:

-COMPILER <gcc> - This selects your compiler (GNU Compiler Collection is only one supported).
+COMPILER <gcc> - This selects your compiler.

 OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.

 DEBUG - Adds the compiler flag "-g".

 PROFILE - Adds the compiler flag "-pg".

-TARGET - Specifies the target device for offloading.
-Options include "host" or a specific device ID.

 ===============================================================================
 SimpleMOC-kernel Strawman Reactor Defintion